 The release of George’s 1973 album entitled Living in the Material World coincided with the creation of his own charitable foundation.
-The royalties of that album, including single Give Me Love, were donated by George, in perpetuity, to the Material World Charitable Foundation.
+The royalties from that album – including the single “Give Me Love” – were donated by George in perpetuity, to the Material World Foundation.

 George established the Foundation to encourage the exploration of alternate and diverse forms of artistic expression, life views and philosophies as well as a way to support established charities and people with special needs.
 In the autumn of 1973, the first project of the foundation was the Ravi Shankar Music Festival, which brought together renowned Indian classical musicians to perform and record compositions especially created by Ravi Shankar.

-Since George passed on from this Material World, his charitable work continues.
-In response to an outpouring of emotion by fans and friends My Sweet Lord was re-released in 2002.
-The profits from that single benefited: Medicins san Frontieres, Great Ormond Street Hospital, Macmillan Nurses, National Deaf Children’s Society, NSPCC and others.
+Even though George passed on from this material world in 2001, his charitable work has continued.
+In response to an outpouring of emotion by fans and friends, “My Sweet Lord” was re-released in 2002.
+The profits from that single benefited: Médicins Sans Frontières, Great Ormond Street Hospital, Macmillan Nurses, National Deaf Children’s Society, NSPCC and others.

 Proceeds from the sale of the Concert for George DVD and CD have been (and will continue to be) donated to the Foundation.
 It was George’s wish that his music and legacy should carry on supporting the Material World Foundation and in turn help others.

 Olivia and The Material World Foundation were honoured by The Achievable Foundation in Los Angeles on Saturday 19th October.